systemslibrarian/AI-Conversation-Platform-The-Future-of-Multi-Agent-Collaboration/README.md

 ---

 ## 🧭 License & Credits
+To God be the glory
 MIT License © 2025 Systemslibrarian
-Developed with ❤️ by Paul Clark (@systemslibrarian) and contributors.
+Developed with ❤️ by Paul Clark (@systemslibrarian) and AI.

 ---